-

 What costs are eligible under the fund guidelines?

-The Financial Aid Fund is available to assist students who are unable to meet costs associated with day-to-day participation in higher education, including:
+The Financial Aid Fund is available to assist students who are unable to meet costs associated with day-to-day participation in higher education throughout the duration of the academic year:

 What costs are ineligible under the Fund?